leynos/concordat-vale/docs/stilyagi-design.md

   generation, vocabulary selection, rejection of missing directories, and both overwrite paths (`--force` and refusal without it).
-- Behavioural tests (`pytest-bdd`) exercise the CLI end-to-end by running `python -m concordat_vale.stilyagi zip` against a staged copy of the real `styles/` tree.
+- Behavioural tests (`pytest-bdd`) exercise the CLI end-to-end by running `uvx --from https://github.com/leynos/stilyagi.git stilyagi zip` against a staged copy of the real `styles/` tree.
 Scenarios now cover successful packaging plus environment overrides, asserting that the archive contains both the rules/config and that the generated `.vale.ini` only exposes the core settings.
 Direct subprocess tests validate error reporting and exit codes.